Well the good news is…you have a lot of options. I guess this is also the bad news as it can make deciding more difficult! 🙂 Ok, here goes:

 Left Crank Arm Power Meter

 4iiii and Stages Cycling both make crank arm power meters for Shimano R8000.
-You swap out your current left crank arm for the new power-equipped one and you are good to go.
+You just swap out your current left crank arm for the new power-equipped one and you are good to go.
+These power meters measure power from your left leg and double to value to approximate your total power.

 Please note, these power meters attach a sensor to the inside of the left crank arm.
 On some bikes, there is not enough room between the left crank arm and the chainstay for the sensor to clear the frame.
 Therefore, you should make sure you have at least 10 mm of clearance for Stages and 4iiii PRECISION 2 power meters and 8 mm of clearance for 4iiii PRECISION 3 power meters.
 Also, please make sure that you don’t have a bottom bracket mounted rear brake (used on some aero and TT bikes).
 Please refer to the image below.